Granulometric laboratory analysis

 Our services

-In the laboratory, there are three possible types of granulometric analysis: laser granulometry, granulometric analysis by sieving and granulometric analysis by sedimentation.
+In the laboratory, there are three possible types of granulometric analysis: laser particle size analysis, sieve particle size analysis, and sedimentation particle size analysis.

 The different types of granulometric testing